 If your home loan costs you more per month than you’d prefer to pay; if want to be out of debt sooner; or if want to put the equity in your home to use, you may want to calculate whether refinancing your mortgage will suit your finances.

 The refinance calculator is a great tool to help you calculate how much you can save when switching your home loan, and work out whether refinancing your mortgage is a strategy that will suit you and your finances.

 Using the calculator, you can calculate your potential savings based on three different refinancing goals:

 If you simply want to pay less in home loan repayments each month, you can enter your current monthly repayment, outstanding loan amount and current interest rate into the refinance calculator to work out the following:

 - Current loan term: The length of time it will take to finish paying off your home loan at your current rate.

 - Cheaper loans: Alternative home loans with cheaper monthly repayments.

-2. Pay your home loan quicker
+2. Pay off my loan faster

-3. Get cash out
+3. Get cash out of my home

 Cash Out & Monthly Repayment